Australia's leading IT service provider has opened its new facility in Victoria, Melbourne. After participating…

 How to prevent cyber attacks and secure your healthcare business?

-Healthcare companies and medical professionals are very busy in dealing with life or death situations and do not have time to identify any cyber-attacks or take notice that IoT devices have been infected by malware.
-Following are cybersecurity guidelines recommended by National Institute of Standards and Technology (NIST) to your healthcare business against cyber attacks.
+Healthcare companies and medical professionals are very busy dealing with life-or-death situations and do not have time to identify any cyber-attacks or take notice that IoT devices have been infected by malware.
+Following are cybersecurity guidelines recommended by the National Institute of Standards and Technology (NIST) for your healthcare business against cyber attacks.

-Must check for latest updates when buying or installing a new software system.
-Keep in mind that software development companies are not need to provide updates for unsupported products.
+Must check for the latest updates when buying or installing a new software system.
+Keep in mind that software development companies do not need to provide updates for unsupported products.

-Firewalls can safeguard cyber criminals and hackers and stop employee’s access while browsing toxic sites.
-Install, update and manage firewalls on every computer system, smart phones, and network connected device.
+Firewalls can safeguard cyber criminals and hackers and stop employees’ access while browsing toxic sites.
+Install, update and manage firewalls on every computer system, smartphone, and network-connected device.
 If add some extra layers of firewall security will help to minimize the risks of cyber attacks.

 It is vital for your healthcare practice to protect your network infrastructure because there is a huge increase of cyber attacks such as DDoS (denial-of-services), ransomware, phishing emails, and unauthorized access.

 Web filtering also called URL filtering that helps to detect and prevent spam from clogging employee inboxes.
-Monitoring user’s web activity and stop them from accessing websites with malignant content or sites.
+Monitoring users’ web activity and stopping them from accessing websites with malignant content or sites.

 Perform regular security risk assessments on your network, technologies, software and applications, and your employees.
 After you detect the cyber risks, you need to install security patches, upgrade or install new software, and get the proper cybersecurity training.

-Train your employees and hire security consultants recognize phishing, scams and types of cyber attacks.
+Train your employees and hire security consultants to recognize phishing, scams, and types of cyber attacks.
 All employees must learn the significance of protecting the information they regularly handle to help reduce exposure to the business.